cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### Prerequisites

 This tutorial assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
+The reader should be familiar with compiling and running Java code contained in packages and working with the Javadoc tool.

 To get the most out of this tutorial, you should follow along and take notes.

 ### Getting Started